 Project Descriptions and Map Links

 A graphic file for each map can be accessed by clicking on the links below.
 Each file shows a "picture" of the student(s)' final map layout.
-Maps are presented as JPEGs or PDFs.
+Maps are presented as PDFs.
 To view PDF files, you must have Adobe Reader installed on your computer.
 It can be downloaded here: Adobe Reader.
-With PDF files, you can zoom in (or out) to specific areas on the map to get a better view.
+You can zoom in (or out) to specific areas on the map to get a better view.

 Service Learning Projects